kirakernel/English/articles/en/google_ai_chatbot_bard_error_sends_shares_plummeting_in_battle_with_microsoft.md

 "People are starting to question: is Microsoft going to be a formidable competitor now against Google's really **bread-and-butter** business? said King Lip, the chief strategist at Baker Wealth Management, which owns Alphabet and Microsoft shares.

-Lip cautioned that concerns about Alphabet may be overblown, saying: “I think still Bing is a far, far cry away from Google’s search capabilities.”

 Lip cautioned that concerns about Alphabet may be **overblown**, saying: "I think still Bing is a far, far **cry away** from Google's search capabilities."